 Those countries take a lot more oil, a lot more natural gas.

-And so the United Kingdom held a meeting of some 35, I think, nations to talk about could they get a coalition together to patrol the Strait and help escort some ships in.
+And so the United Kingdom held a meeting of some 35, I think, nations to talk about could they get a coalition together to patrol the strait and help escort some ships in to get through some of those tankers.

-The problem is, first of all, any country that wants to put a ship through, even the prospect of putting a ship through without some deal with Iran to stand down.
+The problem is, first of all, any country that wants to put a ship through, even the prospect of putting a ship through without some deal with Iran to stand down, Iran is mining the strait.

-They have speedboats, they have drones.
+They have drones.

 And also, you know, insurers.